 More monitor points, more probing, cross-correlative analysis in conjunction with other sources of data, and more powerful data processing techniques to support larger topology samples would improve the integrity and utility of the relationship-based AS ranking.

 CAIDA provides two AS Relationship datasets: serial-1 and serial-2.
-The 'serial-1' directory contains AS relationships inferred from BGP using the method described in "AS Relationships, Customer Cones, and Validation".
+The 'serial-1' directory contains AS relationships inferred from BGP using a method similar to the method described in "AS Relationships, Customer Cones, and Validation".
 Serial-2 adds links inferred from BGP communities using the method described in "Inferring Multilateral Peering" and traceroute.

-Serial-1 Data is available from 2004 to present, with one file created per week in 2006 and one per month in prior years.
-Each file contains a full AS graph derived from RouteViews BGP table snapshots taken at 8-hour intervals over a 5-day period.
-The AS relationships available are customer-provider (and provider-customer in the opposite direction), peer-to-peer, and sibling-to-sibling.
-See the comments at the beginning of each file for details of the file format.
+Serial-1 data is available from 1998 to present, with one file created per month.
+Each file contains a full AS graph derived from RouteViews and RIPE RIS BGP table snapshots taken at 24-hour intervals over a 5-day period.
+The AS relationships available are customer-provider (and provider-customer in the opposite direction), and peer-to-peer.
+See the README in the Serial-1 data directory for details of the file formats.

-- Extract all AS links from RouteViews snapshots.
+- Extract and clean AS paths from the BGP table snapshots.

-Serial-2 Data is available from October 2015 to the present, with one file created per week.
-In addition to the links from the serial-1 graph, we add AS links inferred from BGP communities collected from IX looking glass servers collected in a single day and tracerouter data collected on the same day from CAIDA's ark monitors.
+Serial-2 Data is available from October 2015 to present, with one file created per month.
+In addition to the links from the serial-1 graph, we add AS links inferred from BGP communities collected from IX looking glass servers collected in a single day and traceroute data collected on the same day from CAIDA's ark monitors.

 To do this we first infer which AS owns each router independent of the interface addresses observed at that router.
 The ownership inferences are based on IP-to-AS mapping derived from public BGP data, list of peering prefixes from PeeringDB, and the previously inferred business AS relationships.
 Then we convert the observed IP path into an AS path using the router ownership information (rather than mapping each observed IP to AS directly) and retain the first AS link in the resulting path for the AS graph.